ElrondfromRussia/M_qml_Sudoku/README.md

 # M_qml_Sudoku
 Sudoku game (Qt, QML, C++)
 Sudoku game written with QML and C++ in Qt Creator
-Has 3 levels and checking function
+Has 3 levels and checking function.